OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 #### acl: locked-down
 A boolean flag allowing the access to this configuration to be far more restrictive.
-A locked down profile will effectively only make other users start and stop the the tunnel.
+A locked down profile will effectively only make other users start and stop the tunnel.
 It may retrieve some of the insensitive `.autoload` settings but will not have access to the main configuration file directly.